franticspider/seq24plus/README.md

 If you add new .cpp or .h files, you'll need to modify Makefile.am, and then run ./configure to generate Makefile.in and Makefile

+###Compiling for debug

+The way to do this is to pass the debug flags to the configure command like this:

+    ./configure CPPFLAGS=-DDEBUG CXXFLAGS="-g -O0"

+###Checking with Valgrind

 ----